-Glenn Ford is a proud father and grandfather residing in New
+Glenn Ford was a proud father and grandfather residing in New Orleans.

-Orleans.
 He was born in Louisiana and raised in California.
 Shortly after his return to Louisiana, he was arrested and wrongfully convicted of a murder he had no part in.
 He spent more than twenty-nine years on death row at Angola Prison before his 2014 exoneration and release.
-Since that time, he has called for prosecutorial accountability and has powerfully conveyed his story to students, advocates, and the world.
+With his newfound freedom, he called for prosecutorial accountability and powerfully conveyed his story to students, advocates, and the world.
+Mr. Ford passed away on June 29, 2015 from terminal lung cancer.